CharlieT-H/musical-bassoon/Requirements/Problem_5.md

 ## 📋 Requirements
 Implement an interface for loading Rules from different sources (e.g., JSON file, database, hardcoded).
-Define a class that implement this interface to load the rules using a Hardcoded provider.
+Create an implemtation of this interface to load the rules using a Hardcoded provider (Written in code).
 Implement the logic to use this provider to get the rules for FizzBuzz processing.